 Stress and Infertility

 It has been clearly demonstrated in humans that stress adversely effects fertility and blood flow to the uterus.
 Reduction of stress is directly related to successful fertilization, implantation, and the healthy development of your baby.
-This is a factor that many would-be mothers under-appreciate, but as Chinese Medicine has known for thousands of years, excessive stress can be the preventing factor to all phases of conception.
+This is a factor that many would-be mothers under-appreciate, but as Chinese Medicine has known for thousands of years, excessive stress can be the preventing factor to conception.

 It’s an axiom that being an adult in modern society means being stressed.
 Chinese Medicine is particularly effective at reducing the stressful state of mind.
 Stress reduction is achieved during an Acupuncture treatment, but I recommend that patients make stress reduction a part of their daily lives.
 For more information on understanding and reducing stress, open the my page called “Fertility, Stress and Best Practices”.